-5.2.2 Cleaning of optical windows
+5.2.2 Cleaning of optical lenses

-Dust or other contamination on the optical windows will reduce the signal level.
+Dust or other contamination on the optical lenses will reduce the signal level.
 The instrument is designed to allow a considerable reduction of the signal level (down to 10-30%) without influencing the quality of the measurements.
-However, if the signal level drops below the level of reliable measurements, the LCD shows "Low transmission", and the windows should then be cleaned.
-To reduce accumulation of dust on the optical windows, each instrument is normally equipped with a purging unit.
-A check of the optical windows should also be done in connection with purging failures.
+However, if the signal level drops below the level of reliable measurements, the LCD shows "Low transmission", and the lenses should then be cleaned.
+To reduce accumulation of dust on the optical lenses, each instrument is normally equipped with a purging unit.
+A check of the optical lenses should also be done in connection with purging failures.

-The optical windows can be cleaned with non-hazardous, nonabrasive detergents or solvents.
-If there are cracks or damage the window should be replaced.
-Since the windows are wedged, the orientation of the new window must be the same in order to preserve the system alignment.
+The optical lenses can be cleaned with non-hazardous, nonabrasive detergents or solvents.
+If there are cracks or damage the lens should be replaced.